Dialectal spelling: why it's probably not helping your manuscript

 By David G. Brown

-We frequently advise clients against using dialectal spelling.
+In such cases, we frequently advise clients against using dialectal spelling.
 This is when you creatively spell words to represent a character's dialect or accent.
-For better narrative immersion, and to put the “sound” of the accent in the readers’ imagination, it’s a good idea to simply let your readers know that a character has an accent, and then demonstrate their accent with word choice and syntax rather than spelling.
+For better narrative immersion, and to put the “sound” of the accent in readers’ imaginations, consider simply letting your readers know that a character has an accent, and then demonstrate their accent with word choice and syntax rather than spelling.
 There are a few reasons for this.

 First, many dialectal spellings are actually super common pronunciations, so there’s no need to create a potential distraction for readers by altering how a word appears.
 For example, with dropped-g gerunds and participles—readers will "hear" these two sentences similarly: (1) No, I ain't going with you.
 (2) No, I ain't goin' with you.
 The second option presents a possible challenge in terms of consistency, and the reader's eye can catch on alternate spellings.